 federal poverty line, which is extremely low income.
 Some neighborhoods with

 a lower average income may actually have a lower childhood poverty rate than

 another with a higher average income, and this helps us understand the

 conditions and character of a neighborhood.

-The neighbors in the E Logan St / S Mays St neighborhood in Round Rock are middle-income, making it a moderate income neighborhood.
+The neighbors in the E Logan St / S Mays St neighborhood in Round Rock are lower-middle income, making it a below average income neighborhood.

-line, this neighborhood has a higher rate of childhood poverty than 53.1%
+is a lower rate of childhood poverty than is found in 50.1%